aaronlab/Unlocker/README.md

         }
         .background(Color.gray)
         /*
-         You can smiply make the slider RoundedRectangle with `.clipShape(Capsule())`
+         You can smiply make the slider capsule shape with `.clipShape(Capsule())`
          */
         .clipShape(Capsule())